-- This takes a LOOOONG time to make…(as in, you could do this while watching a movie marathon of some sort)
+- This takes a LOOOONG time to make…(as in, you could do this while watching a Hallmark movie marathon)

 DIY Christmas Tree Plastic Spoon Craft Video Tutorial